semuconsulting/pyubx2/README.md

 the [u-blox generation 8 protocol](https://www.u-blox.com/en/docs/UBX-13003221), but is readily [extensible](#extensibility) for later generations.

-Constructive feedback and feature requests welcome.
+Contributions and feedback welcome - see [CONTRIBUTING](CONTRIBUTING.MD).

 ## <a name="installation">Installation</a>